nmskhan/FunConPy/README.md

 # Install

 Source files assume you have a working install of Python2.7, FSL, and all imported python modules.
-Python modules are numpy, nibabel, scipy, and networkx.
+Python modules are numpy, nibabel, scipy, networkx and nipype.

 Needs a working install of the [BIRN BXH/Xcede tools](https://www.nitrc.org/projects/bxh_xcede_tools/).